ju57in3/Internship_Project/daily_note.md

 ## 07/05/2024
 Today, I started the connections for the Analog In, SPI, and I2C of the launchpads and nucleos.
 I found connections for two different UARTs for the Nucleos, one for the ESP32 and one for the test points.
+I had to modify the connections for pin changes and switches because I didn't have the correct number of pins for the nucleos; now the issue is fixed.